infinyon/fluvio-docs/docs/hub/smartmodules/index.md

 import DocCardList from '@theme/DocCardList';

 # Certified SmartModules

 The following SmartModules have been certified by Fluvio.
-Checkout the [SmartModule Certification](../smartmodule-certification.md) on how to build your own.
+Checkout the [SmartModule Development] on how to build your own.

 <DocCardList />

+[SmartModule Development]: smartmodules/developers/overview.mdx